tsenying/CarND-Advanced-Lane-Lines/Advanced_Lane_Finding.md

 #### 2. Where will your pipeline likely fail?
 Vehicles in the lane ahead would confuse the current pipeline implementation.

 Lane line discontinuation for extended frames would cause hiccups.
+Tight curves would require faster radius updating.
+More shadows could be problematic.

 #### 3. What could you do to make it more robust?

 The techniques employed seems brittle and requires fine-tuning.
+Techniques that are adaptive to frame image characteristics could be explored, e.g. use different color space/channels if image lighter/darker.

 Could explore use of behavioral-cloning techniques in conjunction.